ut33/IDD-Fa19-Lab3/README.md

 **c.
 How many byte-sized data samples can you store on the Atmega328?** 1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
-How about analog data from the I2C devices?** Since the analog input ranges from 0 to 1023, and each byte of the EEPROM has a range of 0 to 255, divide by 4.
-For the I2C
+How about analog data from the I2C devices?** Since the analog input ranges from 0 to 1023, and each byte of the EEPROM has a range of 0 to 255, divide by 4 or use the map function.
+For the I2C, data is sent in 8-bit bytes, and can be managed accordly.

 **e.
-Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**
+Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)** If the data is too big for a single byte then multiple bytes should be used.
+The EEPROM procedures would have to be used several times

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**